timkuel/4760-Operating-Systems/project3/README.md

 	shared memory, and semaphores.

 - **ossim.c**
-	'ossim.c' or 'oss' will start by either being launched with or without command line options (use command line option -h for more info).
+	--'ossim.c' or 'oss' will start by either being launched with or without command line options (use command line option -h for more info).
 After execution, 'oss' will launch 's' child processes, if one is not defined it will launch 5.
 After the children launch, 'oss' starts to enter a while loop, with each iteration 'oss' will increment a virtual clock thats in shared memory.
 Before 'oss' can increment the virtual